-- 4.1.1 This chapter defines the legal entities that can apply for a licence and the licence necessary to play in the top division of Women's Domestic club competition. - 4.1.2 The legal entity applying for a licence is the licence applicant.
+- 4.1.1 This chapter defines the legal entities that can apply for a licence and the licence necessary to play in the top three divisions of Domestic club competition. - 4.1.2 The legal entity applying for a licence is the licence applicant.
 Once the licence applicant has been granted a licence by the licensor it becomes a licensee.